Raaz 3: The Third Dimension

 Raaz 3: The Third Dimension is a 2012 Indian Hindi-language supernatural horror film directed by Vikram Bhatt, and co-produced by Mahesh Bhatt and Mukesh Bhatt.
-The film stars Bipasha Basu as the lead and antagonist, along with Emraan Hashmi and Esha Gupta as main characters.
+The film stars Bipasha Basu as the lead and antagonist, alongside Emraan Hashmi and Esha Gupta.
 The film is the third instalment in the Raaz series.
 Bipasha Basu, who was a part of the first film of the Raaz series, made a comeback to the series after opting out of the second film.
 The film revolves around an actress (Shanaya Shekhar) played by Basu, who was once on top of everyone before becoming someone slowly fading away; therefore, to keep her spotlight, she turns to black magic to destroy the career and personal life of a rival actress (Sanjana Krishna), played by Gupta.
 In the process of her evil desires, she loses her lover (Aditya Arora), played by Hashmi.

 Plot

-Shanaya Shekhar is an influential Bollywood actress who has a passionate affair with famous Bollywood film director Aditya Arora.
-Her career started to take a drastic toll when a debutant actress named Sanjana Krishna, received accolades and appreciation for her work.
-Suddenly, Shanaya seems forgotten and everybody only wants to work with Sanjana.
-Soon enough, Shanaya sees her career fading away and her envy slowly becomes craziness.
-She turns to black magic and makes it her aim to destroy Sanjana's career and make her feel the pain of loss.
+Shanaya Shekhar is an influential Bollywood actress who has been romantically linked to famous Bollywood film director Aditya Arora.
+Her career begins to decline when a debutant actress named Sanjana Krishna receives accolades and appreciation.
+Shanaya seems forgotten, and everybody only wants to work with Sanjana.
+Soon enough, Shanaya sees her career abruptly fading away, and her envy turns into madness.
+She turns to black magic and makes it her medium to destroy Sanjana's career and make her feel the pain of loss that she is facing.

 She seeks the help of her former servant, Sonu, a tantrik who helps her practice black magic and calls upon a black magician named Tara Dutt.
-She asks him to destroy Sanjana's life and career.
+She asks him to destroy Sanjana's life and career but not to kill her.
 Tara agrees to help haunt and torture Sanjana until she becomes suicidal.
 He asks Shanaya to give Sanjana a black poison through a person she trusts.
 Shanaya convinces Aditya to do it for her.
-Although reluctant at first, Aditya agrees due to his love for Shanaya but soon he realises that what he's doing is immoral.
+Although reluctant at first, Aditya agrees due to his love for Shanaya.
+Sanjana hallucinates weird and horrifying incidents in her home and shooting locations.
+Her maid Nandini committs suicide and soon Aditya realizes that what he's doing is immoral.